-Caramel-wrapped pretzel rods are a beautiful and unique candy!
+Caramel-wrapped pretzel rods are beautiful and unique candy!
 A thick spiral of chewy caramel is wrapped around a crunchy, salty pretzel, then the whole thing is dipped in chocolate.
 If you’re a fan of the sweet-and-salty flavor combination, you’ll love this recipe.

 Have fun dressing up your pretzels to suit the occasion or your family's taste.
 Chopped nuts are a nice addition, though colorful sprinkles are a ton of fun and an option kids may prefer.
 You might also choose other toppings found in the cake and candy decorating section of the grocery store.